Opus10/formaldict/docs/tutorial.rst

 The core capabilities of ``formaldict`` are built around the following
 constructs:

-1. `Schema` - Every formal dictionary has a `Schema` that specifies the structure.
-The `Schema` allows one to `Schema.parse` a dictionary or `Schema.prompt` for a dictionary.
+1. `formaldict.Schema` - Every formal dictionary has a `formaldict.Schema` that specifies the
+   structure.
+The `formaldict.Schema` allows one to `Schema.parse` a dictionary or `formaldict.Schema.prompt` for a dictionary.
-2. `FormalDict` - The dictionary object that is returned by parsing or prompting from a `Schema`.
-The `FormalDict` object has all attributes in the schema or associated `Errors` that happened during validation.
+2. `formaldict.FormalDict` - The dictionary object that is returned by parsing or prompting from a `formaldict.Schema`.
+The `formaldict.FormalDict` object has all attributes in the schema or associated `formaldict.Errors` that happened during validation.

-`Schema` objects are constructed with a serialize-able list of dictionaries that dictate the structure of the `FormalDict`.
+`formaldict.Schema` objects are constructed with a serialize-able list of dictionaries that dictate the structure of the `formaldict.FormalDict`.
 We'll go over some examples of using these constructs in the following sections.

 Basic String Parsing